vk-candpython/windows-resilience-research/README.md

 3. Configure task to run immediately on creation
 4. Execute via PowerShell
 5. Current process exits, new process runs as SYSTEM

+**What it gains:** NT AUTHORITY\SYSTEM — the highest privilege level on Windows, above Administrator.
+Required for accessing certain EFI variables and protected registry hives.

 </details>